doc4d/docs/docs/Develop/structure-editor.md

 * The mouse wheel can be used to scroll the contents of the editor window vertically.
 This will also scroll through the fields of a table when the cursor is placed above it.
 * Holding down **Shift** while using the mouse wheel scrolls the contents of the window horizontally.
-* Pressing **Shift** activates the “hand” tool which can be used to drag the entire contents of window by clicking in the empty area.
+* Pressing **Shift** activates the "hand" tool which can be used to drag the entire contents of window by clicking in the empty area.

 ## Zoom